-PHL are part of local Council emergency response plan.
-This means if a civil emergency is declared, PHL will immediately become available to assist in any way possible including evacuations, supply of provisions and rescues.
+PHL works with local council, Police and SAR teams with their emergency response plans.
+This means if a civil emergency is declared, PHL will become available to assist in any way possible including evacuations, supply of provisions and rescues.

-Being strategically located across three bases with multiple aircraft allows PHL to respond quickly in the event of a Civil Defence emergency or a search and rescue effort.
+Being strategically located across four bases with multiple aircraft allows PHL to respond quickly in the event of a Civil Defence emergency or a search and rescue effort.

 Storm Damage, Floods & Mountain Rescues